martins87/s-assig/README.md

 * Only Ethereum transactions were implemented
 * The Ethereum Ropsten Test Network was chosed
 * An account on the Ropsten Network was created for the application.
 The processor signs and sends transactions from this account
+* No validations are made for the moment (Wait for it...)

 ## 3. The Transactions Processor